sbatson5/firestore-jest-mock/README.md

 ### What would you want to test?

-The job of the this library is not to test Firestore, but to allow you to test your code without hitting firebase.
+The job of the this library is not to test Firestore, but to allow you to test your code without hitting Firebase servers or booting a local emulator.
+Since this allows the full test stack to run on plain JavaScript calls, unit tests are quick and easy to write and to execute.

 Take this example:

 ```js